ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/external-systems/webserver.md

 # Webserver

 ## A simple REST APIs returning JSON and HTML contents

+Have a look at the example below, based on a tutorial by [Marcus Fernström](https://medium.com/@marcusfernstrm/create-rest-apis-with-freepascal-441e4aa447b7).

-The following example is a basic REST APIs with three routes.
+The program creates a basic REST APIs with three routes.

   - `/api/timestamp` to give current timestamp in JSON.
-  - `/api/greet/:name` to return a name in JSON.
+  - `/api/greet/:name` to return a specified `name` in JSON.
-  - `/404`, to handle everything else.
+  - `/404` for handling everything else.

 Here is the breakdown.

 1. In the `unit`, add `fphttpapp`, `HTTPDefs`, `httproute`, `fpjson` and `jsonparser`.
 Line 16-20.
 2. Setup port no and enable multi-threading to process incoming http requests.
 Line 77-78.
-3. Register routes.
+3. Register routes and set `/404` as the default route.
 Line 81-83.
 4. Define procedures to handle the routes.
 Line 23-67.
 5. Initialise and run.
 Line 86-88.